daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 ## Status
 ### lib/Matrix:
-BCM - not fully tested, working
+BCM - was working, needs testing, not finished

-PWM - not fully tested, working
+PWM - needs testing, not finished

 ON_OFF - not tested